 The Sustainable City Year Program (SCYP) harnesses the innovation and energy of University of Oregon students and faculty to provide ideas that will address critical projects, and support progressive and sustainable initiatives.
 This working relationship puts university talent to work to strengthen Oregon communities

 Our work addresses sustainability issues from the regional level down to the building.
-Creating a sustainable city cannot happen within a single discipline; SCI is grounded in a cross-disciplinary approach to solving community sustainability issues.
+Creating a sustainable city cannot happen within a single discipline.

-SCI focuses on sustainability-based research and teaching opportunities through our Sustainable Cities Year Program (SCYP) and Research Themes.
+The Sustainable Cities Initiative focuses on sustainability-based research and teaching opportunities through SCYP and Research Themes.
 We share this expertise with scholars, policymakers, community leaders, and project partners through our Expert-in-Residence Program.
 We develop academic courses, professional training, and certification through the Educational Partnerships for Innovation in Communities Network (EPIC-N).
 Our work connects student passion, faculty experience, and community needs to produce innovative, tangible solutions for the creation of a sustainable society.